Corey Brunish: Tony Awards

-Brunish has received 18 consecutive nominations in 12 seasons and five Tony Awards.
+Brunish has received 20 consecutive nominations in 12 seasons and five Tony Awards.
 In 2012, he received a Tony as producer for Porgy and Bess, which won Best Musical Revival.
 In 2013, Brunish received a second Tony Award as a producer of the revival of Pippin.
 He also was the recipient of the 2013 Drama Desk Award, Drama League Award and the Outer Critics Circle Award for the same show.
 In 2017, he was awarded The Olivier Award for Come From Away.
 In 2018, Brunish received his ninth consecutive nomination and third Tony award for Once on This Island.
 In 2020, he garnered his 11th consecutive Tony nomination for Slave Play with a producing credit.
 At the time the show also held the record for most Tony Award nominations in history for a play with 12 nominations.
-His fourth Tony was for Sondheim's Company.
-During the run of the show, Sondheim died at the age of 91.
-He garnered his fifth Tony for Parade.

-In 2021, the Tony Award-winning revival of Company, for which Brunish served as a producer, was also awarded Outstanding Broadway Production at the 33rd Annual GLAAD Media Awards, tied with Thoughts of a Colored Man.
+In 2021, the Tony Award-winning revival of Company, for which Brunish was a producer, was awarded Outstanding Broadway Production at the 33rd Annual GLAAD Media Awards, tied with Thoughts of a Colored Man.

-Brunish is currently nominated for two Tony Awards for the 24-25 season.
-For revival play Our Town and new musical Operation Mincemeat.